Skip to content

 Prefix of a type definition.

-Each VFSM type (besides predefined VFSM) has a unique three-letter prefix inside its <vfsmml> tag.
+Each VFSM type (besides predefined VFSMs) has a unique three-letter prefix inside its <vfsmml> tag.

 Defines the priority of its <Transition> parent tag.

-<Priority> is a number, which defines the order the transition conditions shall be checked to find the first matching condition.
+<Priority> is a number that defines the order in which transition conditions shall be checked to find the first matching condition.
 The number shall be unique within a <State> tag.
-In case a number is not unique, it cannot be guaranteed which transition will be performed as higher priority.
-There is only one <Priority> tag allowed inside a <Transition> tag.
-The highest priority is 1, then 2, 3 and so on.
+If a number is not unique, it cannot be guaranteed which transition will be performed with higher priority.
+Only one <Priority> tag is allowed inside a <Transition> tag.
+The highest priority is 1, then 2, 3, and so on.

 Defines a property of a VFSM.

-Properties are parameters which stay constant at least for the execution time of the entire system.
-Properties define also all the objects on which the current VFSM is based (other VFSMs or predefined VFSMs).
-There is any number of <Property> tags allowed inside an <Object> tag.
+Properties are parameters that stay constant, at least for the execution time of the entire system.
+Properties also define all the objects on which the current VFSM is based (other VFSMs or predefined VFSMs).
+Any number of <Property> tags is allowed inside an <Object> tag.

 Examples: